zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-adb/oml-notebooks/oml-notebooks.md

-# Introduction to Oracle Machine Learning Notebooks
+# Introduction to Oracle Machine Learning

 ## Introduction

-This lab walks you through the steps to sign into Oracle Machine Learning Notebooks, create an OML notebook from scratch, create an OML notebook based on the example template notebooks, and create jobs to schedule notebooks to run at specific day and time.
+This lab walks you through the steps to sign into Oracle Machine Learning, create an OML notebook from scratch, create an OML notebook based on the example template notebooks, and create jobs to schedule notebooks to run at specific day and time.

 Estimated Time: 15 minutes

-### About Oracle Machine Learning Notebooks
+### About Oracle Machine Learning
-Oracle Machine Learning Notebooks is a collaborative user interface supporting data scientists, analysts, developers, and DBAs.
+Oracle Machine Learning is a collaborative user interface supporting data scientists, analysts, developers, and DBAs.
 You can work with SQL, PL/SQL, and Python in the same notebook—using the most appropriate language for the problem at hand.
 You can also view notebook changes by team members in real time, interactively.
 Data science team members can explicitly share notebooks and version notebooks as well as schedule notebooks to run at a set time or a repeating schedule.
 By virtue of being included in Autonomous Database, machine learning functionality is automatically provisioned and managed.
-Through Oracle Machine Learning Notebooks, you have access to the in-database algorithms and analytics functions to explore and prepare data, build and evaluate models, score data, and deploy solutions.
+Through Oracle Machine Learning, you have access to the in-database algorithms and analytics functions to explore and prepare data, build and evaluate models, score data, and deploy solutions.

 ### Objectives

 In this lab, you will learn how to:
-* Sign into Oracle Machine Learning Notebooks
+* Sign into Oracle Machine Learning
 * Create an Oracle Machine Learning notebook from scratch
 * Create a notebook based on an example template
 * Check and update the interpreter binding settings for a notebook